ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

     ?: (when will you go home) I go home tomorrow

-and the input is when will you be going home, the bot fails to react.
+and the input is _When will you be going home_, the bot fails to react.
 But if your pattern is too broad, the bot responds to completely wrong meanings.
 If your pattern is

     s: (home) I go home tomorrow.